 • Current Phase II CUSOM students who develop an interest in joining the CSB can apply to fill any open slots in the upcoming Phase III CSB cohort up to a total of 24 students in that cohort.

 A: CSB students during Phase III will participate in the Colorado Springs Mentored Integrated Curriculum (COSMIC).
 COSMIC is a version of a Longitudinal Integrated Clerkship (LIC) model.
-Although the structure of COSMIC is quite different from the traditional specialty block model for most Anschutz Medical Campus (AMC) students, all CSB students are evaluated based on the same learning objectives, goals, competences, and clinical conditions as AMC students.
+Although the structure of COSMIC is quite different from the traditional specialty block model for most Anschutz Medical Campus (AMC) students, all CSB students are evaluated based on the same learning objectives, goals, competencies, and clinical conditions as AMC students.
 To meet LCME accreditation standards, CUSOM must ensure that all CSB and AMC students receive comparable experiences during Phase III.

 AMC students in the third-year block model learn a single specialty at a time in blocks ranging from 2-8 weeks in duration.
 In COSMIC, CSB students spend approximately the first 2 months in “inpatient immersion” rotations.
 These are 1-2 week rotations in surgery, anesthesiology, internal medicine, pediatrics, labor and delivery and psychiatry.
 During the remaining 10 months of COSMIC, CSB students complete all 10 of the core Phase III specialties at the same time throughout the year.
 Students spend 2-4 half-days per month on average in each specialty, mostly in the outpatient setting, depending on the length of the specialty block during Phase III.
 Additional required and selective inpatient experiences are scheduled throughout the year.